Werner – Beinhart!: Plot

-Hospital scene (Animated scene)

 In the next scene, Werner also lies in a hospital and dreams of falling in love with a girl on a tropical island, accompanied by Hawaiian music.
 The dream is suddenly interrupted when a snaggle-toothed nurse enters the room and wakes him up.
 She washes him with a sponge - including his private parts - then brushes his teeth and sticks a thermometer into his mouth.
 She exits and leaves the light on.
 The annoyed Werner spits out the thermometer and turns the light off.
 Right when he falls asleep, a fat nurse enters his room and scolds him for ignoring orders and using the toilet instead of the urine bottle.
 He rudely dismisses her, and she resentfully exits, also leaving the light on.
 Yet again, Werner turns off the light and is disturbed by a new nurse.
 He yells at her so loud that all her clothes fly off, including bra and underwear.
 Plotting revenge, the fat nurse prepares an enema and the snaggle-toothed nurse prepares some sedative shots for Werner.
 Werner shuts off the light and finally sleeps again, only to be awoken by the cleaning lady hoovering his room.
 She accidentally knocks over a closet full of beer that Werner had smuggled in, shattering the bottles and flooding the hospital.
 Meanwhile, a professor leads a student group through the hospital.
 Werner decides to ride the beer flood out of the hospital and escape.
 The flood knocks down the vengeful nurses, causing the syringes to fly through the air and hit the professor and students, and causing the fat nurse to get the enema herself.
 Outside, Werner's brother Andi is already waiting with his moped.
 They ride to the beach where his other friends throw a party.
 Werner immediately falls asleep due to his sleepless night in the hospital.
 The friends prepare a strong coffee and force-feed it to Werner while Let's Dance by Chris Montez plays.
 Werner instantly springs back to full energy and celebrates.